FigusNamelessFoxx/FigusNamelessFoxx/README.md

 Also other thing that drags me to storing my project in GitHub was my recent disk faliure and huge data lost that included all my previous works and projects :<

 #### I also learn/do some other stuff that might be useful or interesting for me like:
-- **Drawing** - mostly cartoony furry arts or sometimes some anime stuff xP
+- **Drawing** - mostly cartoony furry arts or sometimes some anime stuff
 - **Graphic Design/Photo Editing** - creating layouts, banners for social media etc.
 - **Game Dev** - learning Unity and C# but I also worked in few project with my friends as Graphic Designer.
-- **Film Making/Video Editing** - I made some YT videos.
+- **Film Making/Video Editing** - I make some YT videos.
 Some of them are just shitpost but some of them took me more time to make.

 #### If you want to talk or meet me more hit me up on my social media :P